teguhraisrahmadi/gcp-building-apps/README.md

 51. Fill the name and description.
 <br> ![Capture](Material/55.png) <br>

-52. Scroll down, then choose targets to Specified service account.
+52. Scroll down, then choose targets to specified service account.
 Then choose Target service account to service account was we created.
 <br> ![Capture](Material/56.png) <br>

 53. Fill source IPv4 ranges to 0.0.0.0/0.
 For protocol choose TCP and fill port 8000,8080,80.